 In the following example, we will ping the google.com domain name pot number 89.

 $ nc -vz goole.com 89 nc: connect to goole.com port 89 (tcp) failed: Connection refused

-As we can see the result we will get the “Connection refused” message which means the remtoe port do not responds ping.
+As we can see from the result we will get the “Connection refused” message which means the remote port does not respond to ping.